osule/codespark/README.md

 In order to contribute to this project, do the following:

-- Fork this repository
 - Make a clone to a local repository
+- Create your fix-*, feature-* or chore-* branch
 - Make your changes
-- Request a merge
+- Send a pull request